J8rgen/VrChatWorld/README.md

 This is a VRChat world I created in Unity a few years ago with some interactive features.
-I was quite new to unity back then.
+I was quite new to Unity back then.

 ## Features
 - Toggleable Mirrors: Reflects your virtual avatar